Integrating domain knowledge: using hierarchies to improve deep classifiers: Conclusion

 We present a method to modify existing deep classifiers such that knowledge about relationships between classes can be integrated.
 The method is derived from a probabilistic model that is itself based on our understanding of the meaning of hierarchies.
 Overall, it is just one example of the integration of domain knowledge in an otherwise general method.
 One could also consider our method a special case of learning using privileged information \cite{Vapnik2009LUPI}.

 Our method can improve classifiers by utilizing information that is freely available in many cases such as WordNet \cite{Fellbaum1998WordNet} or WikiSpecies.
-There are also datasets which include a hierarchy that is ready to use with very little effort \cite{Deng2009ImageNet,VanHorn2015NAB}.
-The additional computational expense of using our method in the context of deep learning is negligible.
+There are also datasets which include a hierarchy that is ready to use \cite{Deng2009ImageNet,VanHorn2015NAB}.